rkostko/Smart.Framework.Modules/README.md

 ## Installation NOTES:
 	* install first the Smart.Framework
-	* after, copy all these into this folder: smart-framework/modules/
+	* after, copy the desired modules from here into the Smart.Framework modules folder: smart-framework/modules/
+	* all libs in modules are auto-loaded via built-in Autoloader (except smart-extra-libs)
-	* uncomment or add the following line into: modules/app/app-custom-bootstrap.php require_once('modules/smart-extra-libs/autoload.php'); // the autoloader for Smart.Framework modules/extra-libs
+	* (just for using the smart-extra-libs) uncomment or add the following line into: modules/app/app-custom-bootstrap.php require_once('modules/smart-extra-libs/autoload.php'); // the autoloader for Smart.Framework modules/extra-libs